matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### New push rules

-Two new default push rule are proposed:
+Two new default push rule are added:

-The proposed `.m.rule.is_user_mention` override push rule would appear directly before the `.m.rule.contains_display_name` push rule:
+The `.m.rule.is_user_mention` override push rule would appear directly before the `.m.rule.contains_display_name` push rule:

 ```json